Johnniexson/opishop/README.md

 json-server --watch src/db.json
 ```

+Run `json-server --watch src/db.json` to start server.

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

+Run `npm run serve` for a dev server.
+Navigate to `http://localhost:8080/` to view project.

 ### Compiles and minifies for production